Homemade Hamburger Helperjump to recipe

 - Shredded Cheddar Cheese – …1½ cups of shredded cheddar cheese (mild or sharp cheddar will work here!).

 This is a really great recipe for a busy weeknight because it's super easy and only requires one pot (aka, minimal after dinner clean up required!)…score!

-Add the Beef Broth + Milk – add the beef broth and milk to the pot and increase the heat to high.
-Once the mixture comes to a boil, reduce the heat slightly to maintain a low boil and cook for 12 minutes, until most of the water has been absorbed and the pasta has softened, then remove from heat!
+- Add the Beef Broth + Milk – add the beef broth and milk to the pot and increase the heat to high.
+Once the mixture comes to a boil, add the pasta, and reduce the heat slightly to maintain a low boil and cook for 12 minutes, until most of the water has been absorbed and the pasta has softened, then remove from heat!